datagrok-ai/public/help/collaborate/writing-docs/content-types.md

 * Tutorials about a Datagrok feature, capability, or package (such as _Cheiminformatics tutorial_ or _Exploratory data analysis tutorial_).

+Try to limit tutorials to 10 steps or 30 minutes in length.
+More than that may indicate you're trying to describe a use case that is too complex for beginners or combining too many actions in one tutorial.
+The more complex and time-consuming a tutorial is, the less likely the user will finish it.

 Tutorials should be in this format:

-1. Start by telling the user what the tutorial does, the estimated completion time, and the expected outcome.
+1. Start by telling the user what the tutorial does, the estimated completion time, and the expected _outcome_:

+   * _By the end of this tutorial, you will be able to_ followed by a phrase that starts with a verb and clearly describes the outcome of what the user will accomplish.
+   * _Estimated completion time: 30 minutes._
-1. Provide prerequisites.
+1. Provide prerequisites:
+    * _Before you begin, make sure you meet these prerequisites:_
+      * _A conceptual understanding about x._
+      * _Access to the y application._
 1. List everything the user will do.
 1. Next, tell users how to complete each task.
 Group related tasks into sections.
+Set clear expectations for each step or task.

+   Use this template:

+   * _Step 1._ Write the command here.
+Start with the verb.
+   * Add explanatory text, if needed.
+   * Add code samples or visuals that help complete this step.
+   * Describe the result.

+   Use this language:

+     * _First, do x.
+Now, do y.
+Now that you have done y, do z._
+     * _You must always do x before you do y because…_ followed by minimal explanation of actions in the most basic language possible.
+Link out to more detailed explanation.
+     * _The output looks like this…_
+     * _Notice that…/remember that…_

-1. Lastly, reiterate the outcome the users will have achieved upon completion of this tutorial.
+1. Lastly, reiterate the outcome the users will have achieved upon completion of this tutorial:
+   * _You have [built, created, established, etc.]... that ..._

 ## How-To guides